Anthony Ashley Cooper, 1st Earl of Shaftesbury: Statesman under the Commonwealth of England and the Protectorate, 1652–1660

-On 17 January 1652, the Rump Parliament appointed Cooper to the committee on law reform chaired by Sir Matthew Hale (the so-called Hale Commission, none of whose moderate proposals were ever enacted).
+On 17 January 1652, the Rump Parliament appointed Ashley-Cooper to the committee on law reform chaired by Sir Matthew Hale (the so-called Hale Commission, none of whose moderate proposals were ever enacted).

 In March 1653, the Rump issued a full pardon for his time as a Royalist, opening the way for his return to public office.
-Following the dissolution of the Rump in April 1653, Oliver Cromwell and the Army Council nominated Cooper to serve in Barebone's Parliament as member for Wiltshire.
-On 14 July, Cromwell appointed Cooper to the English Council of State, where he was a member of the Committee for the Business of the Law, which was intended to continue the reform work of the Hale Commission.
-Cooper aligned himself with the moderates in Barebone's Parliament, voting against the abolition of tithes.
+Following the dissolution of the Rump in April 1653, Oliver Cromwell and the Army Council nominated Ashley-Cooper to serve in Barebone's Parliament as member for Wiltshire.
+On 14 July, Cromwell appointed Ashley-Cooper to the English Council of State, where he was a member of the Committee for the Business of the Law, which was intended to continue the reform work of the Hale Commission.
+Ashley-Cooper aligned himself with the moderates in Barebone's Parliament, voting against the abolition of tithes.
 He was one of the members who voted to dissolve Barebone's Parliament on 12 December 1653 rather than acquiesce to the abolition of tithes.

 Depiction of Stonehenge in the Atlas van Loon (1649).
 So many voters turned up for the Wiltshire election in 1654, that the poll had to be switched from Wilton to Stonehenge.
-Cooper won the election.
+Ashley-Cooper won the election.